Our offers

 Gothic Quarter Walking Tours and Medieval Heritage

-Plaça del Rei represents one of Europe's finest preserved medieval squares where the Royal Palace complex showcases Catalan Gothic architecture through the Saló del Tinell throne room, Santa Àgata chapel, and defensive towers that served Aragonese kings who ruled Mediterranean territories from Barcelona during the crown's medieval expansion period.
-Underground archaeological remains reveal Roman Barcelona beneath medieval foundations, creating layered historical narrative that connects ancient Barcino with medieval expansion through guided tours that access restricted areas normally closed to independent visitors.
-These comprehensive historical experiences demonstrate urban continuity through two millennia whilst explaining how medieval Barcelona became one of Europe's most powerful trading cities.
+Plaça del Rei represents one of Europe’s finest preserved medieval squares, where the Royal Palace complex showcases Catalan Gothic architecture through the Saló del Tinell throne room, Santa Àgata chapel, and defensive towers that served Aragonese kings who ruled Mediterranean territories from Barcelona during the crown’s medieval expansion period.
+Underground archaeological remains reveal Roman Barcelona beneath medieval foundations, creating a layered historical narrative that connects ancient Barcino with medieval expansion through guided tours that access restricted areas normally closed to independent visitors.
+These comprehensive historical experiences demonstrate urban continuity through two millennia while explaining how medieval Barcelona became one of Europe’s most powerful trading cities.

 Tapas Tours and Catalan Culinary Experiences